Siyang725/privacypolicy.io/readme.md

 Prometheus App - Privacy Policy

-This page is provided by Siyang Fan, the developer of Prometheus App, as listed on Google Play.
+This page is provided by Simon Woodworth, the developer of Prometheus App, as listed on Google Play.

 1. Information We Collect